Marina Makeewa

 Full version available in Russian.
 Read in Russian →

-After rollout: review errors down 30%, research coverage up to 98%, knowledge-sharing initiatives tripled.
+After three months of rollout: review errors −30%, research coverage 98%, knowledge-sharing initiatives ×3.
 The team shifted from "ship fast" to "ship well".

 What I'd do differently today